mirzaghaderi/shiny_rtpcr/README.md

 # Input data structure

-For relative expression analysis use `TTEST_DDCt`, `WILCOX_DDCt`, `ANOVA_DCt`, and `ANOVA_DDCt` tabs.
-The amplification efficiency (`E`) and `Ct` or `Cq` values (the mean of technical replicates) is used for the input table.
-If the `E` values are  not available you should use '2' instead representing the complete primer amplification efficiency.
-The input data table should include the following columns from left to wright:
+Input data should be in csv format.
+For relative expression analysis using `TTEST_DDCt`, `WILCOX_DDCt`, `ANOVA_DCt`, and `ANOVA_DDCt` tabs, the input data table should include the following columns from left to wright:

 1. Experimental condition columns (and one block if available [NOTE 1](#note-1))
 2. Replicates information (biological replicates or subjects; see [NOTE 2](#note-2), and [NOTE 3](#note-3))
 3. Target genes efficiency and Ct values (a pair column for each gene).
-4. Reference genes efficiency and Ct values (a pair column for each gene) [NOTE 4](#note-4).
+4. Reference genes efficiency and Ct values (a pair column for each gene).

+Each functional tab include a sample data that if clicked, appropriate argument values is automatically entered.
 The tool supports **one or more target or reference gene(s)**, supplied as efficiency–Ct column pairs.
 Reference gene columns must always appear last.
 Two sample input data sets are presented below.
+Complete amplification efficiency (E) in the input data is denoted by 2.
+This means that 2 indicates 100%, and 1.85 and 1.70 indicate 0.85% and 0.70% amplification efficiencies.